Table of Contents

 Limitations:

-Requirements for the machine on which IDM will be installed (for GUI operation):
+Requirements for the system on which IDM will be installed (for GUI operation):

-For the Linux version, setups are assembled on request.
+Linux builds are assembled and provided on request.